harry-peirse/godot-kotlin/README.md

 # godot-kotlin

+## What is this

-Still very experimental Godot bindings in Kotlin
+Still very experimental Godot bindings in Kotlin, so you can write kotlin native code and have it run in your Godot game

+## Yeah, but what is this

 This repository contains:
  - A godot project in the root for testing